wjsellers/RepData_PeerAssessment1/PA1_template.Rmd

 ---

-This assignment uses two months of data from a personal activity monitoring device collected at 5 minute intervals throughout the day during October and November 2012.
+This assignment uses two months of data from a personal activity monitoring device collected at 5 minute intervals throughout the day during October & November 2012.

 ## Loading and preprocessing the data